Fluentd has nine (9) types of plugins:

 moved to the backup directory.

 Following is a complete configuration that covers all the parameters controlling the retry behaviors:

 <system>root_dir /var/log/fluentd # For handling unrecoverable chunks</system><buffer>retry_wait 1 # The wait interval for the first retry.retry_exponential_backoff_base 2 # Increase the wait time by a factor of N.retry_type exponential_backoff # Set 'periodic' for constant intervals.# retry_max_interval 1h # Cap the wait interval. (see above)retry_randomize true # Apply randomization. (see above)retry_timeout 72h # Maximum duration before giving up.# retry_max_times 17 # Maximum retry count before giving up.retry_forever false # Set 'true' for infinite retry loops.retry_secondary_threshold 0.8 # See the "Secondary Output" section in</buffer> # 'Output Plugins' > 'Overview'.

 Normally, you do not need to specify every option as in this example, because these options are, in fact, optional.
 As for the detail of each option, please read this article.

 Because the format of buffer chunk is different from output's payload.
 Let's use elasticsearch output plugin,

 out_elasticsearch, for the detailed explanation.

 out_elasticsearch uses MessagePack for buffer's serialization (NOTE that this depends on the plugin).
 On the other hand, Elasticsearch's Bulk API requires JSON-based payload.
 It means that one MessagePack-ed record is converted into 2 JSON lines.
 So, the payload size is larger than the buffer's chunk size.

-This sometimes causes the problem when output destination has the payload size limitation.
+This sometimes causes a problem when output destination has the payload size limitation.
 If you have a problem with the payload size issue, check chunk size configuration, and API spec.